vterry/guild-project-ddd/README.md

 ![image info](./pictures/high_level_arch.png)

-Here I want o read Implementing DDD by Vernon and explore concepts like Domain Services, Repositories, Domain Events and how can I take advantage of them to implement Donation's Features and create a kind of trace log transctions of items and gold in vault
+Here I want to read Implementing DDD by Vernon and explore concepts like Domain Services, Repositories, Domain Events and how can I take advantage of them to implement Donation's Features and create a kind of trace log transctions of items and gold in vault